Logiqx/gps-wizard/docs/ideas/courses/README.md

 ### Which is Best?

 For 2 secs, 10 secs and un-gated 500 m it is widely recognised that that use of Doppler-derived speeds produces much more accurate results.
-It becomes Somewhat more nuanced when it comes to calculating results for the gated 500 m.
+It becomes somewhat more nuanced when it comes to calculating results for the gated 500 m.

 - Errors relating to Doppler-derived speeds are cumulative (over 500 meters) but to a large extent cancel each other out, essentially oscillating around the true values.
-There are exceptions to this rule though, such as when the signal reception is significantly impaired.
+There are some exceptions to this rule though, such as when the signal reception is significantly impaired.

 - Errors relating to position-derived / time-derived results are primarily dependent on the accuracy of the start and end points.
-Positional errors tend to be similar for adjacent and nearby points, but they can sometimes change by several meters during a 500 m run.
+Positional errors tend to be similar for adjacent and nearby points, but they can change by several meters during a 500 m run.

-Filtering / smoothing of positional data prior to interpolation (calculating the intersection with the start / finish line) may slightly improve the reliability of position-derived results, but will not entirely mitigate the risks associated with positional data.
+Filtering / smoothing of positional data prior to interpolation (calculating intersection with the start / finish line) may slightly improve the reliability of position-derived results, but will not entirely mitigate the risks associated with positional data.

-However, filtering / smoothing and interpolation will almost certainly be required for time-derived results.
-Failure to do so will result in occasional errors up to 0.2 or 0.3 kts relating to the start / finish, which will be in addition to any errors due to changes in positional inaccuracies during the run.
+Filtering / smoothing and interpolation will almost certainly be required for time-derived results.
+Failure to do so will result in occasional errors up to 0.2 or 0.3 kts relating to the start / finish points, additional to any errors due to changes in positional inaccuracies during the run.

-As mentioned earlier in this document, position-derived results using filtering / smoothing and interpolation are essentially the same as time-derived results using filtering / smoothing and interpolation.
-For the majority of runs, these results are likely to be very close to Doppler-derived results.
+As mentioned earlier, position-derived results using filtering / smoothing and interpolation are essentially the same as time-derived results using filtering / smoothing and interpolation.
+For most runs, position / time derived results should be similar to Doppler-derived results.

 ### How to Test?

-Testing may take place during or outside of an official competition.
+Testing of a GNSS logger such as the LISA may take place during an official competition or at any other time.

-If a GNSS logger such as the LISA is capable of calculating results for a 500 m course, it would be good to log all of the runs to the SD card.
+If the GNSS logger is capable of calculating results for a 500 m course, it would be useful if it logs all gated results to the SD card.

-In this way the real-time results calculated after each run can be compared to the Doppler-derived and position-derived results of GPSResults.
+In this way the real-time results can easily be compared to the Doppler-derived and position-derived results of GPSResults.

-Confirming the reliability of the results will probably require a fair amount of testing, but I would be happy to assist / review the results.
+Confirming the reliability of the results will require a fair amount of testing, but I would be happy to assist / review the results.